aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 1. Place `[biblesupersearch]` shortcode on any page or post
 1. Navigate to the page / post and see it in action.

+##Shortcodes include:
+    [biblesupersearch] - displays the main Bible SuperSearch application These attributes override the settings on this plugin.
+        * interface - the ID of the skin to be used on the application.
+For a complete list, please visit https://www.biblesupersearch.com/client/
+        * destination_url - URL to page or post where form will redirect to when submitted.
+                            The destionation will need to have the <cod>[biblesupersearch]</code> shortcode.
+                            Set to '' to force to current page and override the 'Default Destination Page'
+        * formatButtons - Which formatting buttons to use?
+Options: default, Classic or Stylable
+        * navigationButtons - Which navigation buttons to use?
+Options: default, Classic or Stylable
+        * pager - Which pager to use?
+Options: default, Classic, Clean

+    [biblesupersearch_bible_list] - Displays a list of all Bibles available
+        Attributes:
+        * verbose - Displays some extra columns on the list of Bibles (true/false)

+    [biblesupersearch_downloads] - Displays the Bible downloads page
+        Attributes:
+        * verbose - Displays all Bibles, even if they are not downloadable. (true/false)

 == Frequently Asked Questions ==
 = How do I only enable certain Bibles? =